Talk to us 0800 043 0020

 2. Most standard winter sports policies will only cover you for recreational skiing on piste; when taking part in Ski instructor courses, you will learn to instruct in all ski genres and will spend some of the course off-piste skiing, with intense ski training and avalanche awareness learning.

-Does The Policy cover my Pre-Paid Course Fees?
+Does The Policy cover my prepaid course Fees?

-Our policy is designed explicitly for Ski Instructor courses and the fees that come with it.
+Our policy is designed explicitly for Ski Instructor courses and the fees that come with them.
 We know it's not a cheap process; this policy covers Cancellation and Curtailment up to £5,000 when taking Parts A and B cover.

-Cancellation: If you were to fall sick or get injured before your trip / Instructor Course and you were no longer able to travel, this would cover up to £5,000 for any pre-paid course fees, Flight, and Accommodation that come with most ski instructor course inclusive packages.
+Cancellation: If you were to fall sick or get injured before your trip / Instructor Course, and you were no longer able to travel, this would cover up to £5,000 for any pre-paid course fees, Flight, and Accommodation that come with most ski instructor course inclusive packages.

-Curtailment: If you were to fall sick or get injured during the course and could no longer continue your ski instructor course.
+Curtailment: If you were to fall sick or get injured during the course, and could no longer continue your ski instructor course.

 If your course fees are higher than the £5,000 cover, then we have additional Top Up Cancellation cover, which will cover up to £50,000.